-The Energy and Natural Resources Law Institute is a leading postgraduate energy and natural resources school based in London, offering:
+The Energy Law Institute (formerly Energy and Natural Resources Law Institue) is a leading postgraduate energy and natural resources school based in London, offering:

 - First rate teaching from academic and leading industry experts